 H-1B Registration System

-This H-1B rule requires petitioners to first submit names and other information about their prospective employees through the pre-registration system.
-The USCIS lottery will then select 85,000 registrations to go onto processing.
-Only the selected registrations will be eligible to file a petition.
+Only the selected registrations from the lottery will be eligible to file a complete petition.
 The H-1B visa processing commences earlier than April to allow petitioners enough time to complete their registrations.

 It is recommended that you start gathering your documents to ensure that every necessary item is ready so that you can promptly and effectively file your application.